ibm-cloud-docs/apps/mngdomains.md

 {: shortdesc}

 To use a custom domain, you must register the custom domain on a public DNS server, and then configure the custom domain in {{site.data.keyword.cloud_notm}}.
 Next, you must map the custom domain to the {{site.data.keyword.cloud_notm}} system domain on the public DNS server.
 After your custom domain is mapped to the system domain, requests for your custom domain are routed to your app in {{site.data.keyword.cloud_notm}}.

+For general information, see [Getting started with Domain Name Registration](/docs/dns?topic=dns-getting-started).

 ## Changing your domain for Kubernetes apps
 {: #update-domain-kube}